The climate conversation doesn’t have to feel heavy or out of reach. It starts right here, with us: neighbors learning from neighbors.

 In partnership with:

-Third Annual DeKalb County Earth Fest, NIU Sustainability, Nettle Composting, Together for Taft, DeKalb Public Library
+Third Annual DeKalb County Earth Fest, NIU Sustainability, DeKalb Public Library

 Hope is contagious — and so is action.